MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-server-2016-improvements.md

     reg add HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\w32time\Config /v UtilizeSslTimeData /t REG_DWORD /d 0 /f
     ```

-1. If you're unable to reboot the machine immediately, you can notify the W32Time service about the configuration update.
+1. If you're unable to reboot the machine immediately, you can notify W32Time about the configuration update.
 This notification stops time monitoring and enforcement based on time data collected from SSL connections.

     ```
     W32tm.exe /config /update